addu390/addu390.github.io/_posts/2017-03-27-privacy-case.md

 I have placed the prototype on the iPhone 8 for the sake of reference, and the actual placement would be on a phone case with an opening to place the upper step of the camera cover.

-Well, at the end of it, it was a fun project to work on, and more importantly, understanding the complexities in prototyping and factors to consider to launch it to an open market was worth the time spent 🚀
+Well, at the end of it, it was a fun project to work on, and more importantly, understanding the complexities in prototyping and factors to consider to launch it to an open market was worth the time spent

-Ohh yeah 🤪, I did sell a few back in 2019
+Ohh yeah, I did sell a few back in 2019